Colbal-Solutions/website/content/services/web-design/_index.md

 For e-commerce we suggest using Shopify.
 In our opinion they have the best all around tools for online stores.
 Anyone selling your less, is selling you short.

 ## What about blogs?
 For us, blogs alone are considered one page sites.
 The reason for this is because it’s a page of other pages linked to it.
-We can definitely build a blog site out for you but we recommend you check out our article [Discover the Secret to Launching Your Own Blog on a Budget: Github, Netlify and Hugo](https://www.colbal.com/posts/discover-the-secret-to-launching-your-own-blog-on-a-budget-github-netlify-and-hugo/).
+We can definitely build a blog site out for you.
+We recommend checking out our article [Discover the Secret to Launching Your Own Blog on a Budget: Github, Netlify and Hugo](https://www.colbal.com/posts/discover-the-secret-to-launching-your-own-blog-on-a-budget-github-netlify-and-hugo/) for a overview if you are a DIY'er.